-An example would be a call center rep for Amazon or managing someone’s social media accounts.
+An example would be a call center rep for Amazon or working remotely for a company.

-Another option for making money from home is to run a service-based business out of your home, such as in-home daycare provider.
+Another option for making money from home is to run a service-based business out of your home, such as an in-home daycare or interior design business.

 Type 3: Working from home running your own online business